Give My Love to Rose

-"Give My Love to Rose" is a country song by Johnny Cash, which he recorded together with the Tennessee Two at Sun Records under the production of Sam Phillips in 1957.
-The song was released in August of the same year as the B-side of the single "Home of the Blues" (Sun 279), which reached No. 3 in the Country Jockey charts and No. 5 in the Country & Western Chart.
-"Give My Love To Rose" reached No. 13 in the Country & Western Chart.
+"Give My Love to Rose" is a country song by Johnny Cash, recorded at Sun Records in 1957.
+Cash sang and played it with the Tennessee Two, with Sam Phillips producing.
+It was released in August 1957 as the B-side of the single "Home of the Blues" (Sun 279), which reached No. 5 in the Country & Western Chart.
+"Give My Love To Rose" reached No. 13 in the same chart.

-Cash recorded the song several times.
-For his 2002 version, he received his fourth and final Grammy Award for Best Male Country Vocal Performance.
+Cash subsequently re-recorded the song.
+A version in 2002 brought him his fourth and final Grammy Award for Best Male Country Vocal Performance.

 Background

-Cash said a prisoner from San Quentin State Prison asked him to take a message to his wife if he ever went through his hometown.
-This conversation, according to Cash, was the inspiration for the lyric, which is about a dying convict who is released after ten years of imprisonment.
-The man is on his way to Louisiana from San Francisco to see his wife and his child one last time before he dies.
-He collapses along the rails of the railway, where he is found by the narrator.
-The dying man asks the narrator to take his wife his love and a little money.
-The man agrees.
+Cash recorded the genesis of the song as a conversation he had with an inmate from San Quentin State Prison.
+The prisoner asked Cash to convey a message to his wife.
+The song details the experience of a released convict, travelling to Louisiana from San Francisco to see his family.
+Terminally ill, he collapses along the rails of the railway and, while dying, asks the song's narrator to carry a message to his wife and son.

-Cash recorded the song at Sun Records in his usual manner, playing the rhythm guitar himself, with Luther Perkins and Marshall Grant on the lead guitar and bass respectively.
-The song was the last one which Sam Phillips supervised as a producer.
-Producing duties then passed to "Cowboy" Jack Clement.
-An alternative take, with choruses in the background, was rejected by the label.
+Cash recorded the song in his usual manner, playing the rhythm guitar himself, with Luther Perkins and Marshall Grant on the lead guitar and bass respectively.
+The song was the last one which Sam Phillips produced, being succeeded by "Cowboy" Jack Clement.